Explore Hawks Nest NSW | Local Businesses, Artisans & Coastal Lifestyle

-Hawks Nest NSW
+Hawks Nest Village

 The Singing Bridge connects Tea Gardens to Hawks Nest and is named due to the sounds the railings create in strong South/Westerly winds.
 This bridge is a pleasant stroll across with magnificent views and often a place to capture stunning sunsets over the Myall river.
 As soon as you exit the bridge from Tea Gardens, or before you cross from Hawks Nest, take care when driving as it is adjacent to a koala reserve.